-- Remote more than 30 days prior to procedure - Recent within 30 days of this procedure
+Remote - more than 30 days prior to procedure

 FAQ May 2021 - My patient has a remote history of Afib and is in Aflutter on entry to the OR.
 When I code remote to Afib in SEQ 961, "Patient in A-fib at OR Entry" Seq 972 grays out, even if you code recent to Aflutter in SEQ 960.
 I am NOT able to capture the Aflutter entering the OR.
 How should this scenario be coded?